It’s considered to be the future of all investing – but many have yet to put their feet on the sustainability ladder. The Essentials of SI can help.

 As a pioneer in this field, we have tried to explain the essence of what we have learned in all those years about this fascinating subject.
 The SI Essentials program has nine chapters, taking the reader through the basics, into more advanced issues, and then summarizing what has been learnt before the test can be taken.

-“Demand for sustainability investing is increasing from your clients, while studies show that clients perceive a lack of advice.
+“Demand for sustainable investing is increasing from your clients, while studies show that clients perceive a lack of advice.
 To an economist, a lack of supply and increasing demand means an opportunity”, says Masja Zandbergen, Head of ESG Integration at Robeco.

-“If you want to advise your clients on sustainability investing, the first step to take is to build up knowledge on one of the biggest investment themes of our time.
+“If you want to advise your clients on sustainable investing, the first step to take is to build up knowledge on one of the biggest investment themes of our time.
 They may not realize just how far SI has come since its early days as a protest movement, when exclusions were the only option available.
 Now there are a wide range of highly advanced tools with which to use SI, particularly in the field of integrating ESG factors into the investment process.”

 “So, don’t be left behind.
 If you still think sustainability means objecting to things rather than adopting them, you need to read our SI Essentials series, and get up to speed with the latest developments!”